stennety/mywebsite/_posts/2013-05-06-end-of-fireworks-cs.md

 ---
-Title: The End of Fireworks CS
+title: The End of Fireworks CS
-Description: Lamenting on the demise of Adobe Fireworks web design software package as it doesn't make the cut for Adobes cloud service.
+description: Lamenting on the demise of Adobe Fireworks web design software package as it doesn't make the cut for Adobes cloud service.
-Date: 2013-05-06
+date: 2013-05-06
-Source:
+source:
-Tags: [paulfosterdesign, fireworks, web design, tools]
+tags: [paulfosterdesign, fireworks, web design, tools]
 ---
 ## Surely you saw this coming?